By Tom Hall

 Let’s apply the principles of Ruthless Focus from the book of the same name: What is the key strategy to get us through this period successfully?

-Let’s start with our goal: To survive the pandemic with a strong organization ready to achieve business success again.
+Let’s start with our goal: To survive the coronavirus pandemic with a strong organization ready to achieve business success again.

 We’ll need some mini strategies for the different audiences we need to address.